bsorrentino/bsorrentino/_draft/migrate-legacy-rmi-app-to-websocket.md

 1. Move it on the Cloud using Docker/kubernetes
-2. Move toward modern web compliant transport protocol like HTTP / Websocket / gRPC Challenges
+2. Move toward modern web compliant transport protocol like HTTP / Websocket / gRPC

-1. RMI Tunneling over HTTP
+### Challenge: RMI Tunneling over HTTP

-The first evaluation was to use RMI HTTP tunneling but right from the start it seemed a bit too complicated and since the application heavily uses RMI callbacks, the one-way protocol like HTTP was not suitable for the purpose.
+The first evaluation was to use [RMI HTTP tunneling] but right from the start it seemed a bit too complicated and since the application heavily uses [RMI Callbacks], the one-way protocol like HTTP was not suitable for the purpose.

-In such sense, other than socket,  Websocket seemed the best fit for purpose protocol, but even if I’ve spent effort to understand how to use Websocket as underlying  protocol of RMI the result were a wast of time
+In such sense, other than Socket, Websocket seemed the best fit for purpose protocol, but even if I’ve spent effort to understand how to plug Websocket as underlying protocol of RMI the result were a wast of time.

-So  another possible solution has been evaluate alternative RMI implementations and i've searching for them trying to identify an Open Source semi-finished product easy to understand and with an flexible and adaptable architecture allowing to plug a new protocol
+So another possible solution has been evaluate alternative RMI implementations and i've searching for them trying to identify an Open Source semi-finished product easy to understand and with an flexible and adaptable architecture allowing to plug a new protocol.

-So I've landed on [LipeRMI]  a github hosted project defined as  **a light-weight RMI alternative implementation for Java** that seemed to me have the expected requirements.
-I tested it with a simple but complete application and amazingly it also supported very well the **RMI callbacks**.
+During my internet surfing I've landed on  a github hosted project named [LipeRMI] defined as  **a light-weight RMI alternative implementation for Java** that seemed to me have the expected requirements.
+I tested it with a simple but complete application and  It worked and amazingly it also supported very well the [RMI Callbacks].

-> The original Implementation was based upon socket but it was lightweight and flexible enough to allow me to be confident in possibility to extend and enhance it to accomplish my needs, and so my journey began
+Even if the original implementation was based upon socket its architecture was  flexible enough to allow me to be confident in possibility to extend and enhance it to accomplish my needs, and so my journey began

 ## LipeRMI : The original